 Curly Top Virus

+This disease is also known as beet curly top virus.
 If your tomato plant leaves are rolling up (towards the sun) and becoming purple in the veins, then it might be infected with curly top virus.

-The virus can survive a season (or more) in your compost pile, and then return to infect next year’s tomato plants when you put your compost in the garden!
+Do not place the discarded plants in your compost pile, since the virus can survive a season (or more) in your compost pile.
+After that, it can return to infect next year’s tomato plants when you put your compost in the garden!

 Tomato Spotted Wilt Virus

 If you see dark brown or purple spots on your leaves, then your tomato plant may have this virus.
 These dark areas will eventually make their way to the stems of the plant.